When should I use a primer?

 Yes.
 You can sand Montana PRIMER’s once they are dry.
 Depening on the grade of the sand paper, smooth or rough surfaces can be achieved.

 How long do Montana Montana PRIMER’s take to dry?

 Drying times vary due to the PRIMER and the context it is being used.
 They usually require 15-20 minutes to be dust dry.
 Curing time can vary depending on substrate, ambient temperature, humidity levels and thickness of coats applied.

-Can I use other coatings on Montana PRIMER’s other then sprays?
+Can I use other coatings on Montana PRIMER’s other than sprays?

 Yes.
 It is possible to use other coatings over Montana PRIMER’s spray once they are cured.
-We suggest always test on a non-visible are of the work for compatibility.
+We suggest always test on a non-visible area of the work for compatibility.